Solar Eclipse 2026

 The shadow’s journey

-The Moon’s shadow touches down near the North Pole and starts racing south-west.
+The Moon’s shadow touches down in the Russian Arctic and starts racing over the top of the world.

 2. ≈17:40 UTC · Eastern Greenland